dell/csm-docs/content/docs/references/cli/_index.md

 ### dellctl cluster

-Allows to manipulate one or more k8s cluster configurations
+Allows you to manipulate one or more k8s cluster configurations

 ##### Available Commands